-He was made a Companion of the Bath in the 2015 Queen’s Birthday Honours List.
+He was made a Knight Commander of the Order of the Bath in the 2020 Queen’s Birthday Honours List.
 He is married to Alison and they have 4 children.